 When you imagine Oktoberfest, what comes to mind?
-Beer, music, more beer, bratwurst and hamburgers, and more-exactly how McMenamins pictures it.
+Beer, music, more beer, bratwurst and chicken schnitzel, and more-exactly how McMenamins pictures it.

 One and all are welcome to participate!
 Begun as a wedding party for Germany's Crown Prince Ludwig and Princess Therese in 1810, today Oktoberfest is celebrated all over the world with music, singing, dancing, beer, food and revelry, so join in our fun.
 Get the cool event stamp for your Passport, too.

 Front LawnHigh 5's Polka Band • 1 p.m. 'til 3 p.m.Bigfoot Mojo • 3:30 p.m. 'til 5 p.m.Lowlight • 5:30 p.m. 'til 7 p.m.Wil Kinky • 7:30 p.m. 'til 10 p.m.Garage DoorSonny Hess • 7 p.m. 'til 10 p.m.

 RoamingBalloons & Facepainting • 3 p.m. 'til 6 p.m.

 Wil Kinky sound is soulful and bluesy with an alternative edge.
 He calls his style: South Paw Soul - due to his unusual left-handed guitar approach.
 He sounds like a blend between John Mayer and Ray Lamontagne.
 In his early twenties, Wil has been playing music since he was thirteen.
 Born and raised outside Portland on a blueberry farm, hard work has always been a part of his life.
 Wil Kinky brings the same work ethic to his music, with a love and a passion that you can feel.